wehlutyk/thesis/content/4-discussion.md

 Higher levels of interactive normativity will likely involve yet larger timescales [a point that could for instance be related to multi-scale complexity matching in conversations, @abney_complexity_2014].

 @dale_self-organization_2014 provide a review of the empirical work that has already been done in (not exclusively enactive) dynamical approaches to interaction.
-Interesting low-level illustrations of the enactive approach are also found in software implementations:
+At the level of simple interactions, promising applications have been made through software implementations:
 @botelho_software_2015, for instance, develop software agents endowed with inherent goals, such that they could have a very simple but endogenous notion of meaning;
 @froese_dynamically_2013 further illustrate the dynamical coupling of maximally simple software agents that manage to collectively solve a task precisely (and only) thanks to their coupling (similar to what the perceptual crossing paradigm explores with human subjects).
 Now as regards language itself, the approach evidently needs to be much further developed and empirically explored.